 Black Seed: Black Seed nutritional supplements containing active ingredients such as thymoquinone have a CYP3A4 interaction with cisplatin treatment and therefore should not be used.
 Furthermore, black seed supplements did not show benefits on other biochemical pathways that might improve the efficacy of cisplatin treatment in adenoid cystic carcinoma.

 The two most important things to remember are that cancer treatment and diet are not the same for everyone.
 Diet, including foods and supplements, is a powerful tool under your control when faced with cancer such as adenoid cystic carcinoma.

-The food you eat and the supplements you take are the choices you make.
+The food you eat and the supplements you take are your choices.
 Your decision should take into account oncogene mutations, cancer, ongoing treatments and supplements, allergies, lifestyle information, weight, height, and habits.
-The supplement cancer diet plan should be not based on internet research but you need to consult with your doctors first.
-Whether or not you want to understand the underlying biochemical molecular pathways, this understanding is necessary for cancer nutritional planning.
+The supplement cancer diet plan should not be based on internet research, but you need to consult with your doctors first.
+Whether or not you want to understand the underlying biochemical, molecular pathways, this understanding is necessary for cancer nutritional planning.